Thanapon23/Data_PortfolioProject/Data Career/README.md

 This Report will help the Human Resource Department to Manage and select personnel that suitable for the organization.

+## Asking the question.

+* What is the most common and important position that organization need, And trend of Salary level each year?
+* What is the trend of remote work in data career?
+* What is important position with the Highest Salary in data career?

 ## The Visualization of Data Career.

 From the dashboard, it shows information related Data Career, including average salary, the movement of average salary each year, And remote work trend.